jerrymarino/swiftyswiftvim/README.md

   ./build.py
 ```

-By default VIM does support the swift filetype.
+By default VIM does not support the `swift` filetype.

 Cat this into your `.vimrc`
 ```